-Finally, another risk that came up within our project is that our documentation and help tools will not be clear enough for users to understand what the product is used for [1].
-This risk could affect the end users and make them not want to use the product because they have no idea on what the product actually does.
-One of the ways that we can manage this risk is to make sure that the users have an easy-to-use product and make sure that our help tools are easy to access and that the product has an easy to download packaging system.
-This risk will ensure that we will have an easy to navigate command line interface and making sure that the command line interface will have a help tool that will allow the users to access what the product is used for.
+Finally, the last risk that we have considered is that our documentation and help tools will not be clear enough for users to understand what the product is used for [1].
+This risk could affect the end users and make them not want to use the product because they were unaware of what our product actually does.
+One of the ways that we can manage this risk is to make sure that the users have an easy-to-use product and make sure that our help tools are easy to access as well.
+This risk will ensure that we will have an easy to navigate command line interface as well as making sure that the command line interface will have a help tool that will allow the users to access what the product is used for.
+Furthermore, our command line interface will have helpful error messages for the users incase something was misspelled or misunderstood.